OSGeo/gdal/doc/source/programs/gdalwarp.rst

 --------------------------

-By default :program:`gdalwarp` uses a linear approximator for the transformations with a permitted error of 0.125 pixels.
-The approximator basically transforms three points on a scanline: the start, end and middle.
+By default :program:`gdalwarp` uses a linear approximator for the transformations with a permitted error of 0.125 pixels in the source dataset.
+The approximator precisely transforms three points per output scanline (the start, middle, and end) from a row and column in the output dataset to a row and column in the source dataset.
-Then it compares the linear approximation of the center based on the end points to the real thing and checks the error.
-If the error is less than the error threshold then the remaining points are approximated (in two chunks utilizing the center point).
-If the error exceeds the threshold, the scanline is split into two sections, and the approximator is recursively applied to each section until the error is less than the threshold or all points have been exactly computed.
+It then compares a linear approximation of the center point coordinates to the precisely transformed value.
+If the sum of the horizontal and vertical errors is less than the error threshold then the remaining source points are approximated using linear interpolation between the start and middle point, and between the middle and end point.
+If the error exceeds the threshold, the scanline is split into two sections and the approximator is recursively applied to each section until the error is less than the threshold or all points have been exactly computed.

-The error threshold (in pixels) can be controlled with the gdalwarp :option:`-et` switch.
+The error threshold (in source dataset pixels) can be controlled with the gdalwarp :option:`-et` switch.
 If you want to compare a true pixel-by-pixel reprojection use :option:`-et 0` which disables this approximator entirely.